dHonerkamp/dhonerkamp.github.io/_pages/about.md

 # Other

-Younes*, A., Honerkamp*, D., Welschehold, T., & Valada, A. SoundSpaces Challenge - 1st Place.
+Younes, A., Honerkamp, D., Welschehold, T., & Valada, A. SoundSpaces Challenge - 1st Place.
 Conference on Computer Vision and Pattern Recognition (CVPR) Embodied AI Workshop, 2021.

 [//]: # (A data-driven personal website)